This blog post was last updated on February 26, 2021.

 Are you thinking about using your personal funds for growing your business?
-You swear that you’ll repay it in a few months when business is stronger, but it’s not possible to foresee changing circumstances that might make that impossible.
-It’s far safer for your personal finances if you avoid co-mingling personal and business funds altogether.
-Your bank account isn’t an endless source of capital, and your personal finances will suffer if you don’t maintain clear boundaries between your business and personal accounts.
+We all know how it goes – you swear that you’ll repay it in a few months when business is stronger, but even with the best intentions, it’s not always possible to foresee changing circumstances that might make that impossible.
+It can be safer for your personal finances if you avoid co-mingling personal and business funds altogether.
+Your bank account isn’t an endless source of capital, and your personal finances may suffer if you don’t maintain clear boundaries between your business and personal accounts.

 Still not convinced?
-Here are five reasons you need to keep your personal funding sources separate:
+Here are five reasons you may want to keep your personal funding sources separate:

 We all have dreams, and our savings help us accomplish them.
 Whether you’re dreaming of financial independence or owning a beach house, co-mingling personal and business funds could mean that your savings diminish and you aren’t able to pursue those dreams.

-You also lose financial security as your bank account shrinks, and could put you one financial crisis away from personal bankruptcy.
+You also lose financial security as your bank account shrinks and that could put you one financial crisis away from personal bankruptcy.
 Be smart and keep your business finances away from your personal savings account: you never know when you’ll need that money for an emergency.

-Secondly, you can’t repay your personal debt with business capital without needlessly complicating your finances even further, so you may end up dipping into your savings or using the Christmas bonus from your day job to pay it off, putting your personal finances even more into the red.
+Secondly, it may be hard to repay your personal debt with business capital without needlessly complicating your finances even further, so you may end up dipping into your savings or using the Christmas bonus from your day job to pay it off, putting your personal finances even more into the red.

-There’s a reason that financial advisors tell you to start saving for retirement as early as possible.
-It takes a lifetime to save up enough money to coast through retirement worry-free.
+There’s a reason that financial advisors tell you to start saving for retirement as early as possible: it takes a lifetime to save up enough money to coast through retirement worry-free.
 Once you start dipping into your retirement account, you’re slowly eroding the foundation that you’ve built your retirement upon.
-You may not have the income or the time to rebuild it, and you’ll find yourself retiring later and working harder.
+You may not have the income or the time to rebuild it, and you could find yourself retiring later and working harder.

 Fund Your Business Expenses the Right Way

-When you choose a lender like Mulligan Funding, you’re getting expertise and compassion, not just capital.
-You also get quick approval, manageable repayment terms, and flexible lending options to ensure the process is as seamless as possible.
+When you choose a lending partner like Mulligan Funding, you’re getting expertise and compassion, not just access to capital.
+You also get approval within a few hours and funding as soon as the next business day, manageable repayment terms, and flexible funding options to ensure the process is as seamless as possible*.